 o Lethargy, difficulty feeding in infants (if no other diagnosis)

-A screening area will be set up in between the main entry doors of the child care site.
+A greeting area will be set up in between the main entry doors of the child care site.

-In before and after school programs, families will text the program upon arrival to notify staff that their child has passed the daily screening and has arrived at the program.
-Children will enter the school through the designated door and a staff will supervise to ensure the child goes to their designated classroom.
+In the before and after school programs, families will text the program upon arrival to notify staff that their child has arrived at the program.
+The parent/caregiver will then walk their child to the door and wait for a staff member to greet the child.
+The parent/caregiver is to wear a mask when bringing their child to the door.
+A staff member will greet the child at the designated door and supervise to ensure that the child goes to their classroom.
+All children will be actively screened and temperatures will be taken.
 Individuals who have been screened for symptoms prior to the before school program would not need to be re-screened for the core day program.
 Similarly, an individual that has been screened prior to the after-school program would not need to be re-screened for the after-school program.
-The school-age programs will work closely with the schools to maintain effective communication in regards to children who fail screening or are sent home during the school day.
+The school age programs will work closely with the schools to maintain effective communication in regards to children who fail screening or are sent home during the school day.

 Signage at each site will be used to inform parents/caregivers of where to drop off and pick up the children.